pokt-network/governance/constitution/constitution.md

 #### Submitting Actions

 4.2.
-To submit any action in the Council, accounts must be Stakeholders and sign this Constitution.
+To initiate any Governance Transaction, Users must be Voters and stake the required collateral.

-4.3.
-Additional fees or staking requirements may be approved by the Council at any time, such as in connection with Aragon Agreements.

 #### Removing Voters